VeriProp/2021/index.md

 # Organization

-This workshop will be held as a satellite event of the [33st International Conference on Computer-Aided Verification (CAV)](http://i-cav.org/2021/).
+This workshop will be held on July 19th, 2021, as a satellite event of the [33st International Conference on Computer-Aided Verification (CAV)](http://i-cav.org/2021/).
 The workshop is chaired by:

 - Fredrik Dahlqvist, University College London
 - Sebastian Junges, UC Berkeley